Data protection in Sweden: overview

 The obligation to provide information can also be limited by legislation.
-For example, secrecy and confidentiality in health and hospital care can apply to the data subject (for example, the patient) with regard to the purpose of the care or treatment.
+For example, secrecy and confidentiality in health and hospital care may apply to a patient with regard to the purpose of the care or treatment.
 In these circumstances, there is no obligation to provide information to the data subject.

 Right to information

-Upon a data subject's request, the data controller must provide information on whether personal data concerning the data subject are being processed or not.
-If personal data are processed, written information must also be provided about:
+Upon a data subject's request, the data controller must provide information on whether personal data concerning the data subject is being processed or not.
+If personal data is processed, written information must also be provided on:

-To which recipients or groups of recipients the data are disclosed.
+To which recipients or groups of recipients the data is disclosed.

 Right to prevent further processing

 A data subject is entitled to withdraw his consent to the processing of personal data at any time.
-After the data subject's withdrawal of his consent, no subsequent processing of the data subject's personal data can be conducted by the data controller.
-The data subject is not entitled to oppose any other processing of personal data that is permitted under the PDA without the data subject's consent.
+No further processing of the data subject's personal data may be conducted after such a withdrawal.
+The data subject is however not entitled to oppose processing of personal data that is permitted under the PDA without his consent.

 Right to object to direct marketing